WolfeyeProductions/magnum-opus/README.md

 Adding a small change to the readme file

-Holy Sugar on a hill
+Holy FRUMP on THE hill